Katunayake

 Katunayake (කටුනායක, கட்டுநாயக்கா), is a suburb of Negombo in Western Province, Sri Lanka.
-It is the site of Bandaranaike International Airport or Colombo Airport, the primary international air gateway to Sri Lanka.
+It is the site of Bandaranaike International Airport, the primary international air gateway to Sri Lanka.
 With the change of government in 1977 and the introduction of the open economy policy a large area was allocated to create a free trade zone (currently known as the Export Promotion Zone).

 Government and infrastructure

 Civil Aviation Authority of Sri Lanka has its head office in Katunayake.

 SriLankan Airlines is headquartered on the grounds of the airport in Katunayake.

+The Royal Air Force operated an air base at Katunayake from 1947, until it was transferred to the Sri Lankan government on 1 November 1957.
+Prime Minister Sirimavo Bandaranaike declared the transfer of this air base as the date Sri Lankan independence was completed.